mulch-est/golang-blockchain/README.md

 # Golang Blockchain

-### Run `go run main.go` to run the app, run `go build main.go` to build an executable file.
+Run `go run main.go` to print commands, run `go build main.go` to build an executable file.

+#### Commands
  getbalance -address ADDRESS - get the balance for an address createblockchain -address ADDRESS creates a blockchain and sends genesis reward to address printchain - Prints the blocks in the chain send -from FROM -to TO -amount AMOUNT -mine - Send amount of coins.
 Then -mine flag is set, mine off of this node